Charlie-Nicholls/Library-At-The-End-of-Time/Session Notes/Chapter 03.md

 > - After some time to rest up, [[The Party]] is called to return the [[Tome of Spirits]].
 > - [[Tibword Phirin]] gives them the mission.
 >
->> [!recite|clean no-t]
+>> [!boxed|no-t]
 >> "Some chapters ago a necromantic book by the name of the Tome of Spirits vanished from The Library, it was found to be in the hands of a coven know as the Holy Witches that operated in the area we're sending you.
 But the agents we sent there were unable to recover it and we lost track of the coven.
 We thought it lost forever, but there are now reports, some hundreds of years later mortal time, that some evil has overtaken Mirewood.
 You're to go there and retrieve the Tome.
 You are authorized to use your best judgement in attempting to undo whatever evil the tome has caused, and kill if necessary to stop further infection of the timeline."
 > - [[Professor Werblzwerth]] says that since [[Dreisfor]] was unable to bring his signature weapon with him to [[The Library]], he's been busy tinkering away and has made a replacement, giving him [[Dreisfor's Adaptable Gun]].
 > - They use the book [[The Holy Witches of Mirewood]] by [[Thatticus Shorn]] to travel there.